smsharma/smsharma.github.io/_pages/about.md

 - A curated list of resources and papers on [neural simulation-based inference](https://github.com/smsharma/awesome-neural-sbi).

 **Previously:**
+Previously, I was an IAIFI Fellow at the [NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)](https://iaifi.org/), affiliated with MIT and Harvard.
-Prior to MIT/IAIFI I was a postdoc at NYU's [Center for Cosmology and Particle Physics](https://cosmo.nyu.edu/) from 2018-2021.
-I obtained my Ph.D. in Physics from Princeton University in 2018, working under the supervision of [Mariangela Lisanti](https://phy.princeton.edu/people/mariangela-lisanti) with my [dissertation](http://arks.princeton.edu/ark:/88435/dsp012v23vx15d) focusing on astrophysical searches for dark matter.
-Along the way, I've been fortunate to have worked on experimental particle physics [early on in graduate school]({{ site.baseurl }}{% link assets/pdf/experimental_project.pdf %}) and as a Summer Student at CERN.
+Prior to that I was a postdoc at NYU's [Center for Cosmology and Particle Physics](https://cosmo.nyu.edu/).
+I obtained my Ph.D. in Physics from Princeton University in 2018, working under the supervision of [Mariangela Lisanti](https://phy.princeton.edu/people/mariangela-lisanti) with my [dissertation](http://arks.princeton.edu/ark:/88435/dsp012v23vx15d) focusing on the phenomenology of and astrophysical searches for dark matter.
+Along the way, I've been fortunate to have worked on experimental particle physics as a Summer Student at CERN.
 I completed my undergraduate studies at Peterhouse, University of Cambridge in the UK where I read the Natural Sciences (Parts I and II) and Mathematics (Part III) Triposes.
 I grew up in Moscow, Russia.

 **Misc.:**
 I enjoy [road cycling]({{ site.baseurl }}{% link assets/img/bike_cold_spring.jpg %}) and [hanging out with my cat,]({{ site.baseurl }}{% link assets/img/toph2.jpg %})  [Toph]({{ site.baseurl }}{% link assets/img/toph3.jpg %}).